Morning Rituals. Part 1: Meditation

 Morning rituals are: meditation, exercise, visualization, affirmation, journaling, reading.
 This post is just about…

 Going back to the beginnings: When I was a teen, nobody had to tell me, that I need to meditate to feel better.
 It felt right from the start, the reward was built in… it could be a form of escape too.
 It changed me.
 I felt that zen meditation caused the loss of my personality – while in fact I was… losing parts of my ego?
 Something within was being rebuilt.
 But I didn’t realize that until many years later.

 In my adult life, being absorbed with many unimportant but urgent things, with people who entered my life, it felt selfish sometimes to make a priority of my own needs.
 But they were screaming from the inside until I paid attention to them.
 Now it is simple: taking care of me is a part of self care – it will never be on anybody’s agenda, so it has to be on mine.

 “Starting a day without meditation is like leaving your home without taking a shower.
 The body needs to be cleansed and so does the mind.”

-Though I haven’t had TV in my home for the past 15 years (I truly recommend getting rid of the thing and placing a vase with pink peonies in it’s place.
-Am I unrealistic?
-Why?
-I did that and I’m real) I’m guilty of checking social media first things in the morning.
-(Experiment if the level of your happiness goes up or down with every minute spent on facebook… and if it for some reason goes up.. why? )
+Though I haven’t had TV in my home for the past 15 years (I truly recommend getting rid of the thing and placing a vase with pink peonies in it’s place.)
+I’m guilty of checking social media first things in the morning.
+When that happens I am still going to do my morning routine.
+No matter what.

 Meditation can lead to upsetting discoveries, we may need to deal with our insecurities and imperfections.
 It is ok.
 When we apply self compassion and treat the discoveries as lessons, it can only serve us.